• Skip to main content

 7. Then in a separate pan, heat oil and add cumin, coriander seeds, curry leaves, and red chilies.
 Let it fry until you see the red color of chilies have darkened and are about to burn.
 That's when chilies have released all its flavors in the oil.
 (You can use any dried red chili that you have it hand.)

 8. Pour the tempering over the curry and TADA!
-Punjabi Kadhi is ready.
+Kadhi is ready.
 Add the Pokora 15 minutes before serving and allow it to absorb the juices of curry.
 This will thicken the curry further.

-Steps to make pakora for curry.
+Steps to make pakora for kadhi.

-1. Making pakora is the easiest thing in the world!
+1. Making pakora batter is the easiest thing in the world!
 Just mix all the ingredients of batter in the bowl.

 2. Gradually add water and make a thick but flowing batter.
 You may add extra chat masala for spicy pakora.